anthonywu2000/Genomics-Data-Directory/README.md

-# Web Developer Take Home Test Level 2 - Challenge
+# Genomics Data Directory

 ## Goal
-The goal of this project is to load the data objects generated in the lab.
+The goal of this project is to load the genomics data objects generated in the lab.
 This includes the data objects loaded from the ORCESTRA API and from MongoDB.

 ## Technology Stack
-JavaScript, Node.js, Express.js, React.js, Cascading-Style Sheets (CSS), Material-UI, Postman (to test API endpoints)
+JavaScript, Node.js, Express.js, React.js, Cascading-Style Sheets (CSS), Material-UI (to enhance user experience), Postman (to test API endpoints)

 ## Installation
 Run `yarn dev` to host the server on localhost:3000.
 Then run `cd client` to naviagte to the frontend application and run `yarn start` on localhost:3001 to run the full application (note: the Terminal will prompt you to run the frontend on localhost:3001, select yes).